 b) Develop your Contacts in Media Publication Houses

 It could take some time to establish a relationship with members of the media.
-In Tim’s instance, he shared one of his blog posts about “National Press With No Budget” with Alex Ohanion and according to Alex, this gesture made him feel obliged to help Tim in return.
-In this sense, your network of contacts helps you to achieve your goals by developing trust and Tim insists you can use these contacts as a reliable method when it comes to gaining media exposure.
+In Tim’s case, he shared one of his blog posts about “National Press With No Budget” with Alex Ohanian and according to Alex, this gesture made him feel obliged to help Tim in return.
+And in this sense, your network of contacts can help you to achieve your goals if you develop trust with them.
+In fact, Tim insists that these contacts can be reliable when you need media exposure.

 c) Approaching the Journalists

 Tim Ferriss outlined in another blog post about how to get national press with no budget that he prefers to meet the journalists and editors in person.
 Now, you don’t need to arrange a formal meeting with the journalists but rather invite them over coffee or a drink.
 When you’re face-to-face with a journalist, it’s easy to bounce story ideas off them and see what excites them.
 Journalists are always looking for an exciting news story.
-They don’t let an opportunity escape past them unless it’s not worthy.
-Major players in the media are still willing to introduce exciting new ventures to their audience.
+They don’t let an opportunity escape them unless it’s really not worth their time.

 d) Showing Your Fanbase to the Press

 We all remember Tim’s fantastic idea of making 1000 true fans.
-Publication policy of all the media giants revolves around their target audience.
-If you can prove to the press that you have a developing fanbase due to your achievements, there will be less chances of rejection.
+The publication policy of all the media giants revolves around their target audience.
+If you can prove to the press that you have a growing fanbase due to your achievements, there will be fewer chances of rejection.

 – Demonstrating Your Fanbase

-These days it’s very effortless to develop an interactive community for your startup.
-You have numerous options of social media networking sites which make it easy to interact with people.
+These days it’s very easy to develop an interactive community for your startup.
+You have numerous options of social media networking sites that make it easy to interact with people.

-And many more options are available.
+There are many more options available.
 Companies keep official accounts on most of these social platforms.
-These platforms give a clean chit to your claims of a growing fanbase.
+These platforms can provide evidence to your claims of a growing fanbase.
 This is especially the case if you’ve taken time to develop a social media strategy that engages your followers.

 – Gaining Support from Friends

 Like the importance of true fans, Tim Ferriss has always appreciated the efforts of his friends in his success.
 In 2007, Tim Ferriss and Mike Del Ponte started to build Soma as a brand through a Kickstarter project.
-Tim emphasized on creating custom e-mails to get in touch with his friends for the project.
+Tim emphasized the importance of creating custom e-mails to get in touch with his friends for the project.

 When someone asked Tim how they succeeded in raising $100k for Soma in such a short time, Tim was open in giving credit to his friends.
 You can also tap your network of friends to see what they can add to your goal to get coverage from the national media.

-However, coverage from the national press is a quick way to spread word of mouth about your startup and if an entrepreneur has done enough planning and research, he can use the above guide to get national press with no budget.
+Gaining coverage from the national press is an effective way to spread the word about your startup.
+With enough planning and research, you can use the above guide to get national press with no budget.